samuelkuz/windows-rust-record/README.md

     // Gets your first display (another option is to enumerate your displays and choose one yourself) let primary_display = display::Display::primary_display().unwrap();

-    // Creates the GraphicsCaptureItem needed to create the WindowsScreenCapture struct let graphics_capture_item = display::create_capture_item_for_monitor(primary_display.handle)?;

-    // WindowsScreenCapture::new the most relevant sections are creating a Direct3D11CaptureFramePool and GraphicsCaptureSession let mut windows_screen_capture = windows_screen_capture::WindowsScreenCapture::new(&graphics_capture_item)?;
+    // Create a WindowsScreenCapture object, which handles a lot of the boilerplate for creating a Direct3D11CaptureFramePool and GraphicsCaptureSession let mut windows_screen_capture = windows_screen_capture::WindowsScreenCapture::new(primary_display)?;

     /*
         Once you've created a WindowsScreenCapture struct, you need to call the get_frame_receiver() method